 Quick Assets refers to the Assets which are liquid in nature and can be easily converted into Cash by liquidating the same in the market like FD’s, Liquid Funds, marketable securities, Bank Balances, etc and form an essential component in the financial ratio analysis of the company to showcase strong working capital

-Quick assets from the name itself imply that any asset that can be converted to cash quickly.
-There should be no substantial loss of value while converting an asset into cash.
+These assets can be converted to cash quickly and there is no substantial loss of value while converting an asset into cash.
 By quickly, it means that asset can be converted to cash in a year or less.
-The Companies manage their quick assets prudently to remain solvent and liquid.
+Companies manage such assets prudently to remain solvent and liquid.

 Quick Assets Formula